udacity/nd063-c3-design-for-security-project-starter/README.md

 * Application LoadBalancer
 * Security groups
 * IAM role

-Spend a few minutes going through the .yml files in the _starter_ folder to get a feel for how parts of the code will map to the components in the architecture diagram.

 ## Task 2: Deployment of Initial Infrastructure
 In this task, the objective is to deploy the cloudformation stacks that will create the below environment.